by Calculated Risk on 3/04/2019 10:10:00 AM

-Private residential spending had been increasing - but turned down in the 2nd half of 2018 - and is now 25% below the bubble peak.
+Private residential spending had been increasing - although has declined recently - and is still 21% below the bubble peak.

-Public construction spending is 3% above the previous peak in March 2009, and 28% above the austerity low in February 2014.
+Public construction spending is now 7% below the peak in March 2009, and 15% above the austerity low in February 2014.

 The second graph shows the year-over-year change in construction spending.

-On a year-over-year basis, private residential construction spending is up slightly.
-Non-residential spending is down 4% year-over-year.
-Public spending is up 10% year-over-year.
+On a year-over-year basis, private residential construction spending is down 1%.
+Non-residential spending is up 3% year-over-year.
+Public spending is up 4% year-over-year.

-This was below consensus expectations, however construction spending for August and September were revised up.
+This was below consensus expectations, however spending for October and November were revised up.